 Mary specializes in civil rights and discrimination litigation with a particular emphasis on the rights of children in state custody.
-Since 2014, she has teamed with RMB on a variety of cases, including multi-million dollar civil rights, medical malpractice, tort and contract claims in both federal and state courts.
-Most notably, Mary was integral to RMB’s advocacy in the A.G., et al v.
+Since 2014, she has teamed with the firm on a variety of cases, including multi-million dollar civil rights, medical malpractice, tort and contract claims in both federal and state courts.
+Most notably, Mary was integral to the firm's advocacy in the A.G., et al v.
 DHS, et al case, which culminated in the largest DHS payout in state history—a $15 million award to the child plaintiffs abused in foster care.

 Mary takes seriously her responsibility of zealous advocacy and approaches each case with competence and curiosity.
 She enjoys learning, and relishes the opportunity to understand the ins-and-outs of the organization, industry or science at issue in each case.
 She also has a knack for identifying and securing experts in any field, but above all Mary prioritizes client communication and rapport.
 She knows that litigation can feel daunting and difficult, especially for people who have experienced significant hardship, loss or abuse.